armory/docs/content/en/docs/spinnaker/terraform-use-integration.md

 5. Configure the Terraform Integration stage.
     The available fields may vary slightly depending on what you configure for the stage:
     * **Basic Settings**
       * **Terraform Version**:  Terraform version to use.
 All Terraform stages within a pipeline that modify state (apply, output, destroy) must use the same version.
+If you use a remote backend, the minimum supported version is 0.12.0 and you must select the same Terraform version that your Terraform Cloud/Enterprise runs.
       * **Action**: Terraform action to perform.
 You can select any of the following actions:
         * **Plan**: The output of the plan command is saved to a base64-encoded Spinnaker artifact and is injected into context.
 You can use this artifact with a webhook to send the plan data to an external system or to use it in an `apply` stage.
 Optionally, you can select **Plan for Destroy** to view what Terraform destroys if you run the Destroy action.
+          * For remote backends, if you view a `plan` action in the Terraform Cloud/Enterprise UI, the type of `plan` action that the Terraform Integration performs is a "speculative plan."
+For more information, see [Speculative Plans](https://www.terraform.io/docs/cloud/run/index.html#speculative-plans).
         * **Apply**: Run `terraform apply`.
 Optionally, you can ignore state locking.
 Armory recommends you do not ignore state locking because it can lead to state corruption.
 Only ignore state locking if you understand the consequences.
         * **Destroy**: Run `terraform destroy`.
 Optionally, you can ignore state locking.
 Armory recommends you do not ignore state locking because it can lead to state corruption.
 Only ignore state locking if you understand the consequences.
         * **Output**: Run `terraform output`.
       * **Targets**: Scope execution to a certain subset of resources.
       * **Workspace**: [Terraform workspace](https://www.terraform.io/docs/state/workspaces.html) to use.
 The workspace gets created if it does not already exist.
+Fore remote backends, the workspace must be explicit or prefixed.
+For more information about what that means, see the Terraform documentation about [remote backends](https://www.terraform.io/docs/backends/types/remote.html)
     * **Main Terraform Artifact**
       * **Expected Artifact**: Required.
 Select or define only one `git/repo` type artifact.
         ![Terraform git repo artifact](/images/terraform-git-repo.png)